Contents

 3 | Gothenburg Botanical Garden

 It’s a place where you can get lost in tranquil landscapes, from the arboretum to the Japanese Dell.
 You might even discover a bit of wildlife, like this frog!
-Thereโs also a cafe that serves amazing cinnamon buns, known locally as kanelbullar.
+There’s also a café that serves amazing cinnamon buns, known locally as kanelbullar.

 4 | Admire the Views from Skansen Kronan